Devotions

 When Jesus had finished talking about forgiveness, he went on to answer the question: “Is it lawful for a man to divorce his wife for any cause?”
 And the follow-up statement: “If such is the case of a man with his wife, it is better not to marry.”

-For this daily devotion I am interested in what Jesus had to say about eunuchs.
-We need to understand that marriage in First Century Palestine was all about providing an heir and therefore inseparable from sexual consummation and child-bearing.
+Marriage in First Century Palestine was all about providing an heir and therefore inseparable from sexual consummation and child-bearing.
 It is why there was such a stigma around the inability to bear children and why it was considered a blessing when a young woman gave birth to a first-born son.
-Therefore, the definition of gender and the nature of child-bearing marriage were intertwined and inseparable.
+Back then, gender and ‘biological sex’ were considered to be the same thing, and the definition of gender was inseparable from marriage.

-A eunuch was (previously) a male who, when they were young, had undergone gender-modification surgery and because of this they were considered ‘genderless’ — i.e. neither male nor female — and for whom, by definition, marriage was irrelevant.
-Jesus explained that there were three kinds of eunuch:
+In most people’s eyes there was only one kind of eunuch — a male who, when they were young, had undergone gender-modification surgery, and because of this they were considered ‘genderless’ — i.e. neither male nor female — and therefore, someone for whom marriage was irrelevant; however, Jesus explained that there were actually three kinds:

 “There are eunuchs who have been so from birth.”